 The debate over using a pacifier can sometimes be a bit of a controversy.
 But allowing a baby to suck doesn’t necessarily mean giving them a pacifier, (though it certainly is the easiest and a favorite of most babies!)
 They may just need to be put to breast, or even suck on their own fingers, (or even your clean pinky!)
 The fact that a non-nutritive source (something that won’t give them food) like a pacifier or finger can actually soothe a baby is evidence it’s babies innately need to calm themselves.
 And don’t worry- I get it.
 I was reluctant to give a pacifier too soon because of the fear of causing “nipple confusion.”
 Luckily, doctors and researchers now largely agree that this is not necessarily the case.
 So, do what your gut tells you to do, but also go easy on yourselves, Mom and Dad!
 If you’re at your wit’s end- letting your sweet baby use that sucking reflex a while might JUST be the thing they need to chill out! 🙂

-Although the term “babywearing” still seems goofy to me– I wear clothes, I don’t wear my baby!– I understand the practice and know that babies love it!
+Although the term “babywearing” still seems goofy to me– (I mean, I wear clothes, I don’t wear my baby!)
+I understand the practice and know that it’s an incomparable way to bond with and soothe an infant.
 I had an infant carrier that our kids LOVED to be “worn” in.
 I wore it sometimes at home when doing housework and such, but when it really knocked them out was when I went for a walk.
 When I started walking, I could feel their little feet swaying with each step I took, and that repetitive motion calmed them so quickly they were out like a light in no time.